rabbitmq/rabbitmq-tutorials/python/tutorial-two.md

-Using that code we may be sure that even if you kill a worker using CTRL+C while it was processing a message, it will won't be lost.
+Using that code we may be sure that even if you kill a worker using CTRL+C while it was processing a message, nothing  will be lost.
 Soon after the worker dies all unacknowledged messages will be redispatched.

 > #### Forgotten acknowledgment